piyushy6/Purple-Air-Live-Data/README.md

 This makes the sensor not that suitbale for mobile sening applications where we require highly temporal data to get fine-grained spatio-temporal data.

 Thus, this script helps to get real-time data of the purple air sensor.
 This will make the sensor extremely suitable for mobile sensing applications like- Cars, Public Buses or Drones.

+Storing the JSON Data from the sensor :
+By using this script, we can access the purple air sensor data in a JSON format locally using the IP address or hostname of the sensor and store it in a CSV file.

+The URL to get the live sensor data: http://<Sensor IP Address on the Local Network or Hostname>/json?live=true

+(where Sensor IP Address on the Local Network is the IP address assigned by your router to the sensor)